FrankLyu/KiCad-share/MAX5719_breakout_board-dypole_hz_tweak/README.md

 Onboard 5 V voltage reference, output is then scaled up by 2.0x for a 10V range.

 JP1 is for unipolar output.
 JP2/3 for bipolar.

+We chose Op Amp OP2192.
+Voltage reference chip MAX6126 (which has a demo schematic for MAX5719).
+The exact voltages on board should be +13.2, -13.2 and +5.376 V.